 Method

-- Cut the bread so that the two slices are still attached at the bottom, like a man’s wallet.
+- Cut the bread so that the two slices are still attached at the bottom, like a man’s wallet.- Mix the crĆØme fraĆ®che and mustard together with paprika, and spread it generously on both insides of the "wallet".
+Season with pepper.

 - Make a sandwich within a sandwich: scatter in a layer of grated cheese, lay the ham on top of it, and scatter more grated cheese on top of the ham.
 (Alternatively, stir the cheese into the cream and mustard mixture, spread on both sides of the bread with the ham in the middle.)